-A few days ago I received a very long e-mail from a female entrepreneur who, summarizing, asked me this question:
+A few days ago I received a very long e-mail from an entrepreneur who, summarizing, asked me this question:

 "Valerio I hired a Facebook advertising agency, I send lots of paid traffic on my offers, but no one buys--how come?
 What can I do?"

 Have you ever been in this situation yourself?

 I ask because it is quite common, and it is one of the actually most difficult stumbling blocks to overcome.

 1. Create a landing page to sell your product.

 2. Spend a lot of money on online advertising to send us what you think are your potential customers.